WHY BUY SUSTAINABLY GROWN FRUIT ESPECIALLY?

 Why is local, raw honey so highly recommended?
 Locally-sourced, raw honey is recommended over honey from other locations because you can be pretty sure the pollens and nectars the bees collect are the same ones that your allergies are triggered by.
 It is well documented that ingesting this honey has a similar affect as allergy treatments where you get minute amounts of the allergens that cause you problems.
 Just remember that honey is SUGAR (sucrose) and you need to account for that as well.

 Why does raw honey crystalize?
 Storage temperature has an influence on how quickly any honey crystallizes.
-I store our honey in a controlled area with an air temperature that stays below 70 degrees F...
+I store our honey in a controlled area with an air temperature that stays about 70 degrees F...
 70 degrees F is considered a good temp to minimize crystallization.
-BUT, crystalization is not a problem to be solved!
+BUT, crystallization is not a problem to be solved!
 It is actually a clue that the honey is raw.
 I personally like it when the honey crystalizes because it is easier to scoop out of the jar.
 If you want to reliquify crystalized honey simply follow the instructions on the label.
+CRYSTALLIZATION IS NOT A SIGN OF HONEY GONE BAD.

-When does honey spoil?
-Honey never spoils so long as it you keep the lid on and don't add water to it.
+When does honey spoil/go bad?
+Honey never spoils/goes bad so long as it you keep the lid on and don't add water to it.
 Properly stored honey has been found in archeological sites 3,000 years old and was edible.

 HOW TO BUY FROM PLAYHAVEN FARM LLC